-Assault (sex offense) is "any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent."
-Including attempted Sexual Assaults.

-- "Consent" is defined as "informed, freely given, and mutually understood agreement to sexual activity of any kind. - "Dating Violence" is defined as "violence committed by a person (a) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (b) where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) The length of the relationship; (ii) The type of relationship; (iii) The frequency of interaction between the persons involved in the relationship." - "Domestic Violence" is defined as "a felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabiting with or has cohabited with the victim under the domestic or family violence laws of Montana, or any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the state of Montana." - "Stalking" is defined as "engaging in a course of conduct directed at a specific person that would cause a reasonable person to (a) fear for his or her safety or the safety of others; or (b) suffer substantial emotional distress."
+- "Sexual Assault" is defined as "sexual acts, including sexual intercourse, directed against another person without that person's consent, including instances in which a person is incapable of giving consent; incest; and sexual intercourse with a person who is under the statutory age of consent of 16 years old." - "Consent" is defined as "informed, freely given, and mutually understood agreement to sexual activity of any kind." - "Dating Violence" is defined as "violence committed by a person (a) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (b) where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) The length of the relationship; (ii) The type of relationship; (iii) The frequency of interaction between the persons involved in the relationship." - "Domestic Violence" is defined as: "violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction." - "Stalking" is defined as "engaging in a course of conduct directed at a specific person that would cause a reasonable person to (a) fear for his or her safety or the safety of others; or (b) suffer substantial emotional distress."

-15.3 Prevention Programs
+11.3 Educational and Prevention Programs